NextGen Cardiovascular, Muscle, & Metabolism Science Seminar - March 14

 For questions about this event, please reach out to Mary Christie at firstname.lastname@example.org

 "Are Plasma Ceramides One of the Deathly Hallows?
-Prediction of LV Dysfunction, CVD, Mortality."
+Prediction of Left Ventricular Dysfunction, Cardiovascular Disease Mortality."

 Presented by: Linda Peterson, MD, Medical Director of Cardiac Rehabilitation for Barnes-Jewish Hospital